scastlara/NewIt/README.md

 sudo pip install MySQLdb
 ```

 Then, you have to configure your Django application.
-You shoiuld have all the files up-to-date
+You should have all the files up-to-date
 with our Github repository, because you don't want to mess around with all the config files by yourself.

 The user and the password are in this folder (obviously, for the final version we will change it):